10000TB/state-replay/README.md

 5. Push to your origin repository.
 6. Create a new PR.

+## Contributors

+* **David Hu** - *Initial work* - [10000TB](https://github.com/10000TB)

 ## Motivation
-(For open sourced Jenkins distribution) Current workflow pipeline doesn't support replaying from checkpoint.
-In addition, heavy product often needs long-running pipeline on CI side, and replay from beginning everytime wastes time in repeating steps that already passed.
-Moreover, introducing such checkpoint plugin, help debugging/development effiency of developing workflow pipeline in groovy.
+(For open sourced Jenkins distribution)
+* Current workflow pipeline doesn't support replaying from checkpoint.
+* Heavy product often needs long-running pipeline on CI side, and replay from beginning everytime wastes time in repeating steps that already passed.
+* Introducing such checkpoint plugin, help debugging/development effiency of developing workflow pipeline in groovy.

 ## Liscense